 • Comprehensive reporting and data analytics

-Medical Packaging Inc., LLC (MPI) offers packaging solutions that can help hospitals and other medical facilities manage inventory more accurately and efficiently while remaining in compliance.
+Medical Packaging Inc., LLC (MPI) offers packaging solutions that can help hospitals and other medical facilities manage inventory more accurately and efficiently while remaining compliant.
 These solutions can be customized to fit your facility’s needs and requirements.

-• For use with MPI packaging systems, our Pak-Edge UD Barcode Labeling Software is the key to enhanced tracking and security.
+• Pak-Edge UD Barcode Labeling Software is the key to enhanced tracking and security.
 Our new Pak-Edge Version 2.0 takes networking capabilities to the next level with advanced barcoding capabilities and configurations.

 • Overwrapping systems, equipment, and materials are designed for a variety of medications, ampoules, vials, syringes, and more.